Santosh Lad

-Santosh Shivaji Lad (born 27 February 1975) is an Indian politician from Karnataka.
-He is currently serving as Cabinet Minister in Government of Karnataka, and is a member of Karnataka Legislative Assembly representing Kalghatgi-Alnavar constituency in the Dharwad district of Karnataka state.
+Santosh Shivaji Lad (born 27 February 1975) is an Indian politician from Karnataka and a member of the Indian National Congress.
+He has been elected to the Karnataka Legislative Assembly four times, first from Sandur in 2004 and subsequently from Kalaghatgi in 2008, 2013 and 2023.
+He currently serves as the Cabinet Minister for Labour and Employment in Government of Karnataka, and is a member of Karnataka Legislative Assembly representing Kalaghatgi-Alnavar constituency in the Dharwad district of Karnataka state.